TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 You agree that you and Tagged have voluntarily and intentionally waived any and all right to a trial by jury, and (except as otherwise specifically provided in this Agreement) any and all right to participate in a class action.
 49 The Federal Arbitration Act governs the interpretation and enforcement of this Dispute provision.
 This Dispute provision shall survive termination of this Agreement.

 For you or Tagged to initiate arbitration against the other party it must first send by certified mail to the other party a written Notice of Dispute ("Notice").
 50 The Notice must identify and detail the nature of the party's Claim, the basis for that Claim, and the specific relief being sought for that Claim, including, without limitation, any Claim for injunctive relief.
 For the parties' convenience, a form for providing Notice is available at http://www.tagged.com/disputeresolution\_forms.html to download and complete.
-51 A Notice being sent to Tagged must be addressed to: Dispute Resolution Department, Ifwe, Inc., 110 Pacific Ave Mall, Box #117, San Francisco, CA 94111 ("Tagged Notice Address").
+51 A Notice being sent to Tagged must be addressed to: Dispute Resolution Department, Ifwe, Inc., 101A Clay St, Box #117, San Francisco, CA 94111 ("Tagged Notice Address").
 A Notice being sent to you shall be sent to your Tagged e-mail account and to any other e-mail address provided in your registration (collectively, "Member Notice Address").
 You may also opt to receive a copy of any Notice via mail by sending a written request to the Tagged Notice Address including your name, postal address, Member Notice Address and Tagged User ID number (UID).

 52 After receipt of the Notice you and Tagged must attempt in good faith to resolve the dispute set forth in the Notice.
 If you and Tagged are not able to resolve the dispute within 30 days after the Notice is received, then you or Tagged may initiate an arbitration proceeding 53 against the other by downloading and completing the "American Arbitration Association ("AAA") Consumer-Related-Disputes Form-California (For Use Only In California)" demand for arbitration form available at https://www.adr.org/aaa/ShowPDF?doc=ADRSTG\_015822 ("Demand"), and sending a copy of the Demand to the AAA, together with a copy of the Tagged Terms of Service and a check or money order payable to the AAA in the amount of the appropriate filing fee, and sending a copy of the Demand to the other party.
 54 The copy of the Demand being sent to the AAA must be addressed as stated on the Demand.
 A copy of the Demand being sent to Tagged must be addressed to the Tagged Notice Address.
 A copy of the Demand being sent to you shall be addressed to the Member Notice Address.